 - Fanta Soda – “You are a Fanta-stic addition to our team!”

 - Starbucks Gift Card – “Thanks a Latte for being a Star!”

-- Donuts – “We Donut know what we would do with you.”
+- Donuts – “We Donut know what we would do without you.”

 If your school, like many, is closed right now you can still celebrate and engage your teaching staff by doing fun activities or fun contests together over Zoom and Facebook.

 - Zoom Painting Party: You can either drop off supplies to each teacher’s mailbox or have supplies shipped to their houses.
 You will need small canvases (or rocks), acrylic paint, and paintbrushes.
 Send a Zoom link to each team member and ask them to join you.
 Invite an art teacher or contact a local paint and sip business and see if they could help guide your party.

 - Themed Outfits Contest: Send your teams a list with themed outfits for the week, for example, M- Pajama Day, T- Crazy Patterns, W- Favorite Sport, T- Favorite Halloween Costume, F- Fancy Attire.
 Have them post a picture to your FB business page, the person with the most likes at the end of the day (or week) wins a gift card to a local restaurant or shop.